mechatroner/vscode_rainbow_csv/README.md

 #### RBQL
 Enter RBQL - SQL-like language query editing mode.

+#### QueryHere
+Enter RBQL query without launching RBQL Dashboard.
+Use only if you have experience with regular RBQL command.

 #### CSV Lint
 Run CSV check even if autocheck is disabled in VS Code configuration.